idonthaveoneatm/Autolauncher/README.md

 ### have your task bar with ROBLOX IN THE FIFTH SLOT TO SEE IF PIXELS WORK
 ![image](https://github.com/idonthaveoneatm/Autolauncher/blob/normal/Placement.png)

+if the button is clicking in the right spot edit the main.bat file

 Credits:

 for doing the bat stuff